Ynote/dotfiles/docs/totoro-debian-9-setup.md

-# Setup on Debian 9 for totoro.ynote.hk
+# Debian 9 setup on totoro.ynote.hk

 This setup is for my personnal VM on Gandi.
 I use it to serve some websites, along with my [profile page](http://ynote.hk/), and to host personnal projects